slau8/slau8/README.md

-### Hello! 👋 I'm Shannon Lau, a design-driven software engineer and creator focused on building human-centered experiences.
+### Hello! 👋 I'm Shannon Lau, a software engineer and creative technologist.
+Let's build human-centered experiences, together.

-I’m hyped about technology and hardware that leverages functional design.
-Cameras, speakers + headphones, electric skateboards — anything with a power button is fair game.
-I enjoy building software that interfaces and complements these tangible products.
+I'm hyped about ubiquitous technologies with functional design.
+Cameras, headphones, smart devices, electric skateboards — if it turns on, it's fair game.
+My vision is to reimagine and expand these tangible experiences.

-Most recently, I interned with [Facebook Reality Labs](https://tech.fb.com/codec-avatars-facebook-reality-labs/) working on the Codec Avatars Project.
+Most recently, I interned with [Reality Labs at Meta](https://tech.fb.com/codec-avatars-facebook-reality-labs/), developing the Codec Avatars Project.

-Feel free to check me out at [shannonlau.com](https://shannonlau.com) or reach out at shanlau@umich.edu.
+Find more at [shannonlau.com](https://shannonlau.com), or reach out at shanlau@umich.edu.

 <!--
 **slau8/slau8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.